Updated October 2019

 - Change in on-campus work schedule(s) or job assignment(s)

 - Change in student’s College controlled housing

 - Limit of an individual’s or organization’s access to certain College facilities, including dining facilities, or activities, pending resolution of the matter

 - Providing an escort and needed transportation to ensure safe movement between classes and activities

-- Uphold no contact orders or orders of protection issued by other bodies
+- Uphold no-contact orders or orders of protection issued by other entities

 - Providing academic support services, such as tutoring

 Any other remedy which can be tailored to the involved individuals to achieve the goals of this Policy.

 Being involved in a Title IX matter can be stressful, and many people find it helpful to have the support and advice of someone they trust during the process.
 Both the Complainant and the Respondent may have one support person present to support and assist them throughout the complaint process.
 This person may accompany them to interview meetings, fact-finding interviews, and any meetings or other proceedings related to the Complaint process.

 The Complainant and the Respondent are not limited in their choice of a support person.
 Support persons may be friends, victim advocates, attorneys, or others.
 It is the discretion of the Title IX Coordinator whether the support person may serve as a witness in the Title IX matter depending on the facts and circumstances of a fact-finding.